ElektraInitiative/libelektra/doc/TESTING.md

 * key
 * ks

 get exported.
+Functions not starting with this prefix are internal only and therefore not visible in the test cases.
 Test internal functionality by including the corresponding c file.

 ### Module Tests ###